learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 18. How does request memoization work in Next.js?
+## Q. How does request memoization work in Next.js?

 Within a single render tree, Next.js automatically deduplicates `fetch` calls with the same URL and options.
 This means you can safely call the same fetch in multiple Server Components without making duplicate network requests.